June, 2008

 And now is the time of year that the yard is finally kicking into high gear.
 The grass is growing, the flowers are blooming, the ground cover is covering but of course the problem with all of this is that all of these things have upkeep and care involved.
 If I lived (as my brother does) in Las Vegas I would guess my front yard would be a nice plot of rocks or pebbles or sand with some cactus and other sharp weather-hardy plants there.
 Not great for the kids but able to survive even the worst heat wave or atomic test.
 But this isn’t Vegas, it’s Dallas, where we do actually get rain sometimes during the summer, and that means that the grass is still growing, the flowers are still blooming and the ground cover is still covering.

 Yard work in that kind of weather is hard, especially without a self-propelled lawnmower, which I don’t have.
 Yard work for me has always been one of those things that I have to do – I’m the man, I must care for the yard even if I don’t care for the yard, which I don’t, because the only time that mowing the yard is not a risk to your well-being around these parts is in early spring.
 So about every weekend I’ll go out to the shed, pull out the weed eater and the lawnmower and the blower and drag all of them back to the front yard and then run the weed eater and then the mower and then the blower and by that time I’m completely burning up and ready to lay down and die right there in the front yard.
 If only Hudson from Aliens had been right.
-1
+1“Yeah man, but it’s a DRY heat!

 But we’re living in the freaking 21st Century, a time of jet packs and flying cars and nanotechnology and Ubuntu and cool stuff like that.
 Robots these days are still pretty primitive, at least on the consumer side.
 We don’t have cool robots yet like R2-D2 or C-3P0 or even HAL.
 You’ve got that stupid Robosapien and that weird talking Fairy Dora and the even creepier looking Alive Elvis.
 I saw Alive Elvis at Macy’s before Christmas and he was going for $250.
 After Christmas? $50.
 Nobody wants a creepy singing/talking Elvis yet.